 Before submitting your manuscript to Food and Nutrition Bulletin, please ensure you have read the Aims and Scope.

-The FNB accepts original research articles, which may be policy analyses, state-of-the-art summaries, and scientific studies relating to multidisciplinary efforts to alleviate world hunger and malnutrition in the developing world.
+The FNB accepts original scientific articles relating to multidisciplinary efforts to alleviate global hunger and malnutrition.
+Animal studies without a direct human application, food science with no relevance to hunger/malnutrition, and scientific articles of limited geographic or disciplinary interest are not within scope of the FNB and will not be peer reviewed.
 Any disciplinary or conceptual approach relevant to problems of world hunger and malnutrition is welcome, and controversy over some of the articles is anticipated.
 All potentially acceptable manuscripts are peer-reviewed.

 The editors of the Food and Nutrition Bulletin (FNB) welcome contributions relating to human nutrition research and nutrition policy issues in the developing world.
 Submission of an article does not guarantee publication; acceptance depends on the judgment of the editors and reviewers as to its relevance and quality.